Oghma-Infinium/Fahluaan/README.md

  ### Performance

  Supported performance options for Fahluaan, more information is written in the notes in MO2.
+If you choose to use the performance ENB Preset, make sure to also read the [performance ini options](#performance-ini-options) section.

 ## Playing the List